underctrl-io/commandkit/CONTRIBUTING.md

 Firstly, thank you for considering contributing to CommandKit!
 Whether you're looking to fix bugs, add new features, or just ask questions, your input is valuable to us.

+## Consulting with maintainers before contributing

+### Why consult first?

+We welcome all contributions, big or small, but we also strive to keep the project focused and maintain high-quality standards.
+To ensure your efforts align with the project's goals and roadmap, we encourage you to consult with the maintainers before starting work on a significant contribution.
+This consultation can help avoid duplicated efforts, ensure that your contribution fits the project, and save time for both you and the maintainers.

+### How to consult with maintainers

+You can talk to a maintainer in several ways, depending on the nature of your contribution and your preference:

+1. Creating an [Issue](https://github.com/underctrl-io/commandkit/issues): For proposing new features or changes, the best start is to create an issue in this GitHub repository.
+Please provide a clear and detailed description of what you propose, why it's needed, and how it aligns with the project's objectives.
+Label your issue with proposal to help us identify it quickly.

+2. Starting a [Discussion](https://github.com/underctrl-io/commandkit/discussions): For more open-ended ideas or to seek feedback on a concept before it's fully fleshed out, our GitHub Discussions is the perfect place.
+It allows for a more informal exchange of ideas and feedback from both maintainers and other community members.

+3. Contacting in the [Support Discord](https://ctrl.lol/discord): If you prefer a more direct line of communication, join our support Discord server.
+We have a dedicated channel for CommandKit.
+This is a great place to get quick feedback or clarifications before diving deep into your work.

 ## Setup

 ### Prerequisites